kettcards/web2print/readme.md

 The admin interface is available at ```http://localhost:8080/web2print/struct/index.html```.
 By default, you can sign in with user ```admin``` with password ```admin``` .

-If you want to change the configuration have a look at the available [Properties](properties.md)
+In case you want to access the server somewhere else than localhost you need to configure the ``config/application.properties`` which is genereted after the first time you launch the application.